senaite/senaite.instruments/src/senaite/instruments/instruments/perkinelmer/winlab32/winlab32.md

-Perkin Elmer PinAAcle 900H and Optima 8300
+Perkin Elmer Winlab32

+Written for PinAAcle 900H and Optima 8300, it may need some refactoring for other instruments and configurations than those tested.

 The file can be XLS, XLSX, or CSV.